Guidelines for the Awarding of Honorary Degrees

 Guidelines for Awarding Honorary Degrees

-A. Preamble
+Preamble

-In conferring honorary degrees the University of Guelph seeks to recognize extraordinary achievement, and to honour individuals whose accomplishments demonstrate both a transformative impact and standard of excellence such that they provide, through example, inspiration to graduates of the University and to the University community.
+In conferring honorary degrees, the University of Guelph seeks to recognize extraordinary achievement, and to honour individuals whose accomplishments demonstrate both a transformative impact and standard of excellence such that they provide, through example, inspiration to graduates of the University and to the University community.
 Individuals receiving an honorary degree become ambassadors for the University; thus, through their association and engagement should enhance the reputation of the University of Guelph.

 Honorary degrees are to be awarded to distinguished individuals and in recognition of a lifetime of extraordinary achievements in the arts, sciences, business, public service, or volunteerism in the community-at-large.
-The Honours and Awards Committee (the “Committee”) may also recommend this honour to those whose outstanding contributions to their fields or to society have not yet been widely recognized.
+The Honours and Awards Committee (the “Committee) may also recommend this honour to those whose outstanding contributions to their fields or to society have not yet been widely recognized.

-1. Eligibility and Exclusions
+Eligibility and Exclusions

 1. Canadians and non-Canadians are eligible to be nominated.

-2. Normally, active members of staff, faculty, Senate and the Board of Governors are not eligible to be nominated.
+2. Normally, active members of staff, faculty, Senate and Board of Governors are not eligible to be nominated.

 3. Canadian politicians currently in elected office are not eligible for honorary degrees.